CoolAller/WhiteSur-gtk-theme-cinnamon-xfce/README.md

 <p align="center"> <b> A macOS BigSur-like theme for your GTK apps </b> </p>
 <br>

-## Installation is easy!
+## Installation:

 Just copy the Whitesur theme files to the Cinnamon theme directory:  ~/.themes  or  /usr/share/themes

 ## Features of this theme:

-Nord ColorScheme themes, right or left placement of Nemo or Nautilus titlebuttons, laptop size, nautilus-style "Glassy".
+The theme is adapted for Cinnamon-based desktops.
+Nord Color Scheme themes, right or left placement of Nemo or Nautilus titlebuttons, laptop size, nautilus-style "Glassy".

 ### WhiteSur Wallpapers
 <p align="center"> <a href="https://github.com/vinceliuice/WhiteSur-wallpapers">